How to Get Your Online Store Found on AI Search

 Perplexity Shopping

 Perplexity launched a shopping experience where users search conversationally for products.
 You can ask "best winter jacket for San Francisco ferry commute" and Perplexity keeps context as you narrow your search.
 It remembers your preferences (mid-century modern style, minimalist running gear) and tailors future product cards accordingly.
 Perplexity also offers built-in checkout for participating merchants, creating a complete purchase path that never leaves the AI platform.
+Lock in your exclusive territory now.

 Google AI Mode